tymyrddin/purple/source/docs/ai-security/identity.md

 to do, but by what they could be induced to do given their permission scope.
 Least-privilege applies to AI service accounts as it applies to human service accounts.
 It is applied less consistently.

-## Why induced actions look like intended ones
+## Induced actions resemble intended ones

 AI-triggered privileged actions appear in audit logs as service account activity.
 They look identical to intended service account activity unless the audit trail captures the AI input and reasoning path